yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 | Finland |     0| Helsinki      | Finnish          |
 | Denmark |     1| Copenhagen    | Danish           |

-This time only keep the data in `more_info` and none of the columns are from `gapminder`.
-Vatican City State is dropped.
+This time I only keep the data in `more_info` and none of the columns are from `gapminder`.
+And Vatican City State is dropped.

 ### anti\_join

-`anti_join(x, y)` drops all observations in x that have a match in y
+`anti_join(x, y)` drops all observations in x that match in y

 ``` r
 antijoin<- anti_join(more_info,gapminder, by="country")